10 Plants That Attract Butterflies and Birds to Your Yard

 Butterfly Bush (Buddleia)

-When it comes to plants that attract birds and butterflies, you can’t go wrong with buddleia—commonly known as “butterfly bush.”
+When it comes to plants that attract butterflies and birds, you can’t go wrong with buddleia—commonly known as “butterfly bush.”
 It’s similar to a later-flowering lilac, with sprays of sweetly scented flowers in jewel tones of red, purple, rose, white, or even soft yellow.
 Plant this bloom in full sun with some protection from strong winds, to attract butterflies and hummingbirds.

-Whether you refer to this small tree or large shrub as shadbush, chuckly-pear, serviceberry, or any of a number of other common names, it’s an excellent and very hardy native species that’s great for attracting birds and butterflies.
+Whether you refer to this small tree or large shrub as shadbush, chuckly-pear, serviceberry, or any of a number of other common names, it’s an excellent and very hardy native species that’s great for attracting butterflies and birds.
 Serviceberry flowers early in the spring, providing nectar for early-hatching butterflies; the flowers develop into sweet, deep blue, pea-sized berries that birds will strip from the branches.

 Don’t miss this gorgeous gallery of Canadian bird photography.